Postdoctoral Research Associate – Biomaterial Design for Nanomedicine

 The typical candidate will have:

-- PhD in Biology, Bioengineering, Biochemistry or related field.
+- PhD in engineering (bio, mechanical, electronic), physics, or related field.

 - Evidence of productivity through high quality publications.

 - Strong work ethics.

 The Nanomaterials and Biointerfaces group of Dr. Chiappini is based in the Centre for Craniofacial and Regenerative Biology at King’s College London.
 The group combines nanotechnology, bioengineering and cell biology to develop nanomaterials for regenerative medicine and diagnostics.
 This project is funded by an ERC Starting Grant.
 For more information visit http://chiappinilab.com